Friedrich August Freiherr von der Heydte: Post-war career

-After his release as a POW, Heydte returned to his academic career, completing his dissertation in 1950.
+After his release as a POW, Heydte returned to his academic career, completing his dissertation in 1950 at the university of Munich under Erich Kaufmann, whom he had met at the Hague Academy of International Law before the outbreak of World War II.
 In 1951, he became a professor of constitutional and international law at the University of Mainz.
 From 1954, he served as a Professor of International Law, General Administrative Law, German and Bavarian State Law and Political Science at the University of Würzburg.
 He also headed the Institute for Military Law at University of Würzburg.
 From 1956 to 1971 he was a member of the Institut de Droit International.
 From 1961 to 1965 he served as a member of the board of the German Society for International Law.
 Parallel to his academic occupation, Heydte resumed his military career with the West German Bundeswehr; in 1962, he was promoted to Brigadier General in the Reserves, and in 1967, he was retired, concluding 30 years of military service.

 In 1947, Heydte joined the Christian Social Union (CSU), where he was chairman of the Christian Democratic Higher Education Association.
 From 1966 to 1970 he was a member of the constituency for Lower Franconia at the Bavarian Parliament.
 He was also a member of the Committee on Cultural Policy issues and in 1967, he joined the Bavarian State Office for Political Education and the State Compensation Office.
 He was a supporter of the theological ideas of natural law and as a conservative Christian he supported the Catholic Church's principles of justice.